Living Matter/ La Materia Viva

 The Preservation of Biological Materials Used in Contemporary Art/

 Conservación de materiales orgánicos en el arte contemporáneo

 June 3-5, 2019

 MUAC and ENCRyM, Mexico City

-Countless artists from Marcel Duchamps, Dieter Roth, Andy Warhol, Piero Manzoni to Ed Ruscha, Anya Gallaccio, Teresa Margolles, Adrian Villar Rojas, Marta Palau and Damien Hirst have used biological materials (food, bodily fluids, plant material, etc.) in their art.
+Countless artists from Marcel Duchamps, Andy Warhol, Piero Manzoni to Ed Ruscha, Anya Gallaccio, Teresa Margolles, Adrián Villar Rojas, Marta Palau, and Damien Hirst have used biological materials (food, bodily fluids, plant material, etc.) in their art.

-Because these materials are not only prone to rapid decay but often to putrefaction processes leading to complete disappearance, biological materials used in art pose very specific conservation problems.
+These materials are often prone to rapid decay and can even undergo putrefaction processes leading to complete disappearance.
+Therefore, biological materials used in art pose very specific, and often extreme, conservation problems.

 As often is the case, there is no fit-for-all approach.